erinosb/HTSF_workshop/01_RNAseq_alignment.md

 ## Options to modify

 Tophat is really flexible!
 It has a lot of options!
-Depending on your experiment, you may want to change some of the default settings to something that is more efficient in
+Depending on your experiment, you may want to change some of the default settings to something that is more efficient, works for your specific organism, or

+**Useful flags to adjust**
++ **-i/--min-intron-length** The minimum intron length.
+Default is 70.
++ **-I/--max-intron-length** the maximum intron length.
+Deault is 500000.
++ -r/--mate-inner-dist Expected (mean) inner distance between mate pairs.
+Default is 50bp.
++ --mate-std-dev The standard deviation for the distribution on inner distance between mate pairs.
+Default is 20 bp.
++ -N/--read-mismatches Find read alignments having more than these many mismatches are discarded.
+Default is 2.